 However, gold was used during the period of Grecian history before and during the time of Homer's life.
 During the thirteenth and fourteenth centuries, European nations starting minting gold coins rather than their earlier preference of using silver for coinage.

 The gold standard for money was used throughout the years of industrial economies in the nineteenth century.
 Gold certificates and bills were added to this circulating stock of money based on the value of gold.
 After World War II, the gold standard was replaced by convertible currencies with fixed exchange rates based on the Bretton Woods system.

-Starting in 1971, the USA refused to redeem its dollars in gold because excessive government debt and money printing had caused the price of gold in the free market to rise way above the fixed redemption price of gold.
-Since the dollar was backed by gold up to that point and had gained the status as the most important reserve currency, most other countries around the world had already abandoned their own gold standards and instead pegged their currencies to the dollar.
+Starting in 1971, the USA refused to redeem its dollars in gold because excessive government debt and money printing had caused the gold price per ounce in the free market to rise way above the fixed redemption price of gold.
+Since the US dollar was backed by gold up to that point and had gained the status as the most important reserve currency, most other countries around the world had already abandoned their own gold standards and instead pegged their currencies to the US dollar.